 - Go to Compatibility tab and check Run this program as an administrator.
 Now click Apply and OK to save changes.

 After doing that, your photo importing application will always run with administrative privileges and you won’t experience any issues.

-Solution 8 – Use third-party applications
+9. Use third-party applications

 If you’re having photo importing issues on your PC, you might be able to solve the problem by using third-party applications.
-There are many great applications that allow you to manage your photos, but ACDSee Photo Editor and Photo Manager Deluxe stand out from the rest.

 Both applications offer simple to use and friendly interface, and by using them you should be able to import your photos without any problems.

 Using one of the solutions above will certainly help you import your photos on Windows 10.

 If you have any other questions, don’t hesitate to leave them in the comments section below and we’ll be sure to check them out.

 Frequently Asked Questions

 If you’re having photo importing issues from iPhone to PC, there might be a problem with out-of-date drivers.
 Check out our guide dedicated to solving the transferring photos from iPhone to Windows 10 issues.